“Certified as an International Dark Sky Parks (IDSP)”

 Cherry Springs State Park is nearly as remote and wild today as it was two centuries ago.
-Its dark skies make it a haven for astronomers.
-Named for the large stands of black cherry trees in the park, the 82-acre state park is surrounded by the 262,000-acre Susquehannock State Forest.
+Due to its exceptionally dark skies, it is one of the best place on the eastern seaboard for stargazing and the science of astronomy, Named for the large stands of black cherry trees in the park, the 82-acre state park is surrounded by the 262,000-acre Susquehannock State Forest.
 The Susquehanna Trail passes nearby and offers 85 miles of backpacking and hiking.
-Due to its exceptionally dark skies, Cherry Springs State Park is one of the best places on the eastern seaboard for stargazing and the science of astronomy.
+The park is open every day of the year, sunrise to sunset.
+Day use areas close at dusk.
+The campground is open a specific season.
+The Astronomy Field is open to registered users all night.
+The Night Sky Public Viewing Area is intended for short term (a few hours or less) star gazing and is not permitted for overnight stays.
+The Overnight Astronomy Observation Field is open to registered users all night.
 The viewing field is located at the top of a 2,300-foot high mountain and the surrounding state forest is relatively undeveloped.
 With all nearby communities sitting in valleys, any light that might affect the park is uniquely shielded making it a great place for 360 degree views of the night sky.
 In 2008, Cherry Springs State Park attained a Gold Level International Dark Sky Park certification from the International Dark Sky Association in 2008.
 Cherry Springs was, in fact, the second International Dark Sky Park in the world.
 The International Dark-Skies Association and its partners certify locations with exceptional nightscapes as International Dark Sky Parks (IDSP).
 These locations serve as reminders that with quality outdoor lighting, the extraordinary wonders of the nighttime sky and night environment are just as much a part of our lifestyle and history as are the daylight hours.
 In fact, without the inspiration and wonders of the nighttime environment much of the world's history, art, culture, music, and literature might not have been created

 Planning my next trip this weekend!
 Been here about 4-5 times.
 Word of advice- this place is in the middle of nowhere so if you're planning a trip make sure you check out their dark sky chart online to see if viewing conditions are good for stargazing.
 Driving all the way out here to see cloudy skies isn't worth it!
 But driving all the way out when during the new moon phase, with little to no cloud cover and good transparency makes an ideal combo for the novice astronomer.
 Bring your telescope or simply gaze out in the field with your own eyes to see the milky way.
 Absolutely breathtaking!